tomasilluminati/InkCode/README.md

-# ink_text - ANSI Text Colorizer and Formatter
+# InkCode - ANSI Text Colorizer and Formatter

 `ink_text` is a Python function that colorizes and formats text for ANSI-compatible terminals.
 It provides a simple way to enhance the appearance of text by adding color and formatting options.